-- Eurobuilding Express Maiquetia – (5 minutes from the airport) Airport shuttle is available, 24 hours a day, every 30 minutes.
+- Eurobuilding Express Maiquetia – Airport transportation is available for a fee.
 From the International Terminal, go to Lower Level central doors (if you require help go to Quo Vadis American Express Travel Services).
 From the Domestic Terminal go to doors 9 and 10 (if you require help go to the Amigo’s Car Rental office). » Check Rates

-- Marriott Hotel Playa Grande – (10 minutes from the airport) No airport shuttle. » Check Rates
+- Marriott Hotel Playa Grande – No airport shuttle. » Check Rates

-To see more options there is a list of hotels near Caracas Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Caracas Airport that can be sorted by price, distance, traveller rating and popularity.

 Free WiFi is available at Caracas Airport.
 Connect to the “WIFIAEROPUERTO” network and enter the same name “WIFIAEROPUERTO”.
 For more information go to the Passenger Service Modules, located in the International Terminal, transit area, gate 22.